-How Solar Panels Work (Simple Explanation for Homeowners)
+How Do Solar Panels Work (Simple Explanation for Homeowners)

 Infographic showing step-by-step how solar panels work from sunlight hitting panels to powering a home

-If you’ve ever looked at solar panels on a rooftop in DHA Karachi or Bahria Town Lahore and wondered “how do these actually produce electricity?” — the answer is simpler than it looks.
+If you’ve ever looked at solar panels on a rooftop in DHA Karachi or Bahria Town Lahore and wondered “how do solar panels work or produce electricity?” — the answer is simpler than it looks.

 At its core, a solar system converts sunlight into usable electricity for your home.
 No moving parts, no fuel, no noise.
 Just sunlight doing the job.